Who emerge as the real winners from the bloody Nagorno-Karabakh conflict?

 There is a school of thought that Moscow would be only too pleased to see the end of Pashinian’s political career.
 Since he took office, though he has been careful to praise the Russian-Armenian strategic relationship as inviolable, he has instructed his government to make good on its anti-corruption and anti-cronyism promises, and that has often involved pursuing oligarchs and politicians of the old power structure that had close links to Russia.
 Pashinian has also been building up links with the EU, European institutions and the US and the Armenian diaspora, particularly in the US and France.
 All of this is no doubt viewed by Moscow with suspicion.

-Hasn’t Pashinian rather overplayed his hand as regards Nagorno-Karabakh since coming to power, particularly given Armenia’s increasing military inferiority to Azerbaijan given the latter’s rising defence spending?
+Hasn’t Pashinian rather overplayed his hand as regards Nagorno-Karabakh since coming to power, particularly given Armenia’s increasing military inferiority to Azerbaijan as a consequence of the latter’s rising defence spending?

 Well-known commentator on Caucasus affairs Thomas de Waal, a scholar at the Carnegie Europe think tank, has said that Pashinian was foolish in visiting Nagorno-Karabakh and making speeches to crowds about ‘Greater Armenia’.

-Moscow-based Alexander Gabuev, senior fellow and chair of the Russia in Asia-Pacific Programme at the Carnegie Endowment said in a Twitter thread: “By Moscow's assessment, @NikolPashinyan's way of handling the conflict and relations with Baku have been extremely risky since 2018, leaving Russia with increasingly fewer options to prevent a military scenario.
+Moscow-based Alexander Gabuev, senior fellow and chair of the Russia in Asia-Pacific Programme at the Carnegie Moscow Center, said in a Twitter thread: “By Moscow's assessment, @NikolPashinyan's way of handling the conflict and relations with Baku have been extremely risky since 2018, leaving Russia with increasingly fewer options to prevent a military scenario.
 As the war resumed, it had left Moscow with few good options.”

 Gabuev also noted the “very complicated relationship with Turkey that matters much for Moscow's broader game in the Middle East and Northern Africa”.
 In such a context, Yerevan’s standing was diminished.